jeioncs/erlang-beginner/README.md

 # erlang-beginner
-Repository whit code to learn erlang
+Repository with code to learn erlang.

-Install erlang on ubuntu 16.04:
+Install erlang on Ubuntu 16.04:

 $ wget https://packages.erlang-solutions.com/erlang-solutions_1.0_all.deb